anlerandy/timerClass/README.md

 Type: `Boolean`
 Default: `true`
 Make the method create a new instance of Timer if not found.
-If `false`, no other options will be take into account.
+If `false`, no other options will be taken into account.
 Useful as `false` to see if a similar task is already running.

 ```javascript